Bionano Genomics, Inc. (BNGO): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2017 Launch of the Saphyr System Represented a major technological leap over the previous Irys system, offering higher throughput and resolution for optical genome mapping (OGM).
-This significantly boosted research adoption and laid groundwork for clinical applications.
+2017 Launch of the Saphyr System Major technological leap, offering higher throughput and resolution for optical genome mapping (OGM), significantly boosting research adoption.

-2021 Acquisition of BioDiscovery, Inc. Acquired for approximately $100 million in cash and stock.
-This added crucial bioinformatics software (NₓClinical) and interpretation capabilities, aiming to create a more integrated, end-to-end workflow for structural variation analysis from sample to report.
+2021 Acquisition of BioDiscovery, Inc. Acquired for approximately $100 million in cash and stock, adding crucial bioinformatics software (NₓClinical) for end-to-end analysis.

 Bionano Genomics, Inc. (BNGO) Ownership Structure